Independence Day Celebration Guide!

 Click here for our fantastic Universal Marinade Recipe — you can marinade chicken or fish just a few minutes before grilling!
 Make a lot while you have a hot grill and put some in the freezer to enjoy later.
 Find out more in Sanity’s in the Freezer.

-Or, make my Great Aunt Mary’s Homemade Ice Cream.
+Sometimes we make my Great Aunt Mary’s Homemade Ice Cream.
 She’s with the Lord now, but her ice cream has always been heavenly!

 Aunt Mary Rhymer’s Homemade Ice Cream